Moving up: Hurricanes ranked No. 12 as FSU week begins

-After a dominant 47-34 win over a the ranked Louisville Cardinals at Cardinal Stadium, the Miami Hurricanes moved up five spots to No. 12 in the AP Top 25 poll.
+After a dominant 47-34 win over the ranked Louisville Cardinals at Cardinal Stadium, the Miami Hurricanes moved up five spots to No. 12 in the AP Top 25 poll.

 Miami’s offense totaled 485 yards and the defense finished with 10 tackles for loss, three sacks and three turnovers in the win.
 This is the highest the Hurricanes have been ranked since 2018, when they were ranked No. 8 in the preseason poll.
 Louisville, meanwhile, moved down to No. 24 in the AP poll.